Command line interfaces

 Non-Python code

-The two sections above have shown you how to create a simple CLI for your Python scripts.
+The two above sections have shown you how to create a simple CLI for your Python scripts.
 However, when doing machine learning projects, you often have a lot of non-Python code that you would like to run from the terminal.
-Based on the learning modules you have already completed, you have already encountered a couple of CLI tools that are used in our projects:
+In the learning modules you have already completed, you have already encountered a couple of CLI tools that are used in our projects:

 As we begin to move into the next couple of learning modules, we are going to encounter even more CLI tools that we need to interact with.
-Here is a example of long command that you might need to run in your project in the future
+Here is an example of a long command that you might need to run in your project in the future:

 docker run -v $(pwd):/app -w /app --gpus all --rm -it my_image:latest python my_script.py --arg1 val1 --arg2 val2

-e.g. easier to remember because we have remove a lot of the hard-to-remember stuff, but we are still able to configure
+i.e. easier to remember because we have removed a lot of the hard-to-remember stuff, but we are still able to configure

 it to our liking.
 To help with this, we are going to look at the invoke package.